MapTestGame/MapCode/1.0/Specification.md

 Lists are 0-indexed.

+### Number
+A number is simply a plain old codepoint.

 ### String
 A string is a length (in number of characters/codepoints, not bytes), followed by the string data.
 All strings MUST be UTF-8 encoded.
 Strings may contain embed NULs.